Andreas0168/MT12-Quick-Setup/README.md

 2. Select an empty slot for a new model.
 3. Press the scroll wheel and select **Restore Model**.
 4. Select **QSetup** for standard configuration or **QS4WS** for 4-wheel steering.
+5. Press the dial button again and select the new model.
-5. Return to the main menu using **EXIT** and press the **TELE** button.
+6. Return to the main menu using **EXIT** and press the **TELE** button.
-6. Use the MT12's scroll wheel and buttons to navigate between the main menu and submenus.
+7. Use the MT12's scroll wheel and buttons to navigate between the main menu and submenus.

 ## 📝 License